tromp/ChessPositionRanking/README.md

 # Bug Bounties

 Since validity of these results hinges on the ranking including all legal positions, a bounty of $256 is hereby offered to the first person to file an issue with a legal but unrankable position.
 A bounty of $128 is offered for a rankable position for which unranking reports the wrong multiplicity.
-Finally, a $64 bonus is available for demonstrating that sortedRnd10kResearchManual contains a classification error.

 # Interesting observations